(1) B2B Wave Ltd, a company incorporated in UK (registration number 10023457) (the “Provider”)

 3.1 The Platform will automatically generate an account for the Customer promptly following the Effective Date, enabling the Customer to access the Platform.

-3.3 The licence granted by the Provider to the Customer under Clause 3.2 is subject to the following limitations:
+3.3 The license granted by the Provider to the Customer under Clause 3.2 is subject to the following limitations:

-(a) the Customer must not sub-license its right to access and use the Platform or allow any unauthorised person to access or use the Platform
+(a) the Customer must not sub-license its right to access and use the Platform or allow any unauthorized person to access or use the Platform;

-(c) the Customer must not alter or adapt or edit the Platform save as expressly permitted by the Documentation
+(c) the Customer must not alter or adapt or edit the Platform save as expressly permitted by the Documentation; and

 3.5 For the avoidance of doubt, the Customer has no right to access the object code or source code of the Platform, either during or after the Term.